IF I GO TO THE BEST SCHOOL,

 I'm Elizabeth and I've built a portfolio career as a performer, teacher, clinician, and speaker.
 I'm passionate about helping musicians just like you turn their talents into a thriving, rewarding, and profitable livelihood.

 I offer lectures and workshops at colleges across the country about life as a professional musician.
 From creating a successful private studio, to asking businesses for their support, to finding resourceful ways to fill the needs in your community:

 I'm here to help you unleash your inner genius and create a career that is as exciting and dynamic as you are.

-“Elizabeth Rosinbum presented a fabulous lecture on entrepreneurship, leadership, and private studio organization at the University of Oklahoma during the spring 2019 semester.
-Her presentation was highly engaging, relevant, and I personally found her to be wonderfully relatable while sharing excellent “real-world” advice and experiences.
+Elizabeth's presentation was highly engaging, relevant, and I personally found her to be wonderfully relatable while sharing excellent “real-world” advice and experiences.
 My students responded extremely favorably, evidenced by the numerous positive conversations that they shared with me after the event.
-Elizabeth also spent extra time mentoring OU graduate students during her visit with the studio.
-Without a doubt, Elizabeth’s residency positively impacted my students and the content that she presented will help guide their professional decision making after they graduate.”
+Without a doubt, Elizabeth’s residency positively impacted my students and the content that she presented will help guide their professional decision making after they graduate.

 Assistant Professor of Saxophone

 University of Oklahoma